 Cut to Wendy still facing the pool table area.
 Her watch appears to read 3:20.
 She turns and walks toward the table on which is Jack's typewriter, a box of manuscript, and the scrapbook.

 432 MCU typewriter and Wendy.
 (1:42:12)

-Cut to a shot of the typewriter from the rear and below, paper in the roller, Wendy's head entering above the paper and coming into full view, the typewriter and its paper appearing much like the monolith in 2001.
+Cut to a shot of the typewriter from its rear and below, paper in the carriage, Wendy's head entering above the paper and coming into full view, the typewriter and its paper appearing much like the monolith in 2001.

-It's come time for her to have her awakening revelation, just as the ape man had its awakening in 2001, an evolution of intelligence which led to it using a bone as a club weapon upon others.
+It's come time for her to have her awakening revelation, just as the primate had its awakening in 2001, an evolution of intelligence that led to it using a bone as a club weapon upon others.
 Here, Wendy will use the bat on Jack.

 433 CU manuscript in typewriter.
 (1:42:28)